BaymaxShao/BaymaxShao-CV/content/post/Basic Python/index.md

 ---
-title: Data Structures in Python
+title: Basic Data Operation in Python
 subtitle: Basic introduction and operation for all kinds of data structure based on Python.

 # Summary for listings and search engines
-summary: This article summarizes the characteristics and operations of various basic data structures in Python, such as lists and dictionaries, using simple examples.
+summary: This post summarizes the characteristics and operations of various basic data structures in Python, such as lists and dictionaries with simple examples.
+Meanwhile, the operation of strings, which is also frequently used, is introduced in this post.

 # Link this post with a project
 projects: []